Class 5 Exam > Class 5 Tests > Science Practice Test - 2 - Class 5 MCQ

 Detailed Solution for Science Practice Test - 2 - Question 17

-- An inclined plane is a flat surface that is tilted at an angle with respect to the horizontal surface.
+• An inclined plane is a flat surface tilted at an angle to help move objects across heights.

 Science Practice Test - 2 - Question 18